dguess/mina-node-dashboard/README.md

 ## Step 3: Enabling metrics on the Mina server

-Now we need to set up the Mina server so that Prometheus can access the metrics.
+Now you need to set up the Mina server so that Prometheus can access the metrics.

 ### Enable Mina metrics port